dsayan99/PQC_Prototype_Training/README.md

 # PQC_Prototype_Training

-This repository contains some Tasks for the PQC Training at DSCI, AISS, 2024.
+This repository contains some Tasks for the prototyping of some PQC implementations.

 Dependencies: